 “Okay.
 She'll be fine for one day.
 We'll get a hotel room.”

-For every suggestion I made to her, she only threw up more resistance...This was beginning to drive me crazy.
+For every suggestion I made to her, she only threw up more resistance and this was beginning to drive me crazy.

 “So, do I just see you back at school, or do I come down like we planned?”